 You don't like them.

-Well, you know, it's it's funny because over the past, you know, couple of years, I've been getting more and more into learning about firearms and safety.
+Well, you know, it's funny because over the past, you know, couple of years, I've been getting more and more into learning about firearms and safety.

-What did Jonathan Gillam and I say we would do?
+And what did Jonathan Gillam and I say we would do?

-And what what do we say?
+And what did we say?

 You would train me.